cantinilab/CIRCE_reproducibility/README.md

 If you run it on a scientific HPC, it is probably already available and can be loaded with `module load bedtools` or a similar command.

 ### 3. Draw figure panels
-You can then reproduce the figure panels which have all necessary outputs available.
+You can then reproduce the figure panels which have all necessary outputs available with the notebook [Figures_notebook](Notebook_Figures.ipynb).